ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## min_compress_block_size {#min-compress-block-size}

-For [MergeTree](../../engines/table-engines/mergetree-family/mergetree.md)" tables.
-In order to reduce latency when processing queries, a block is compressed when writing the next mark if its size is at least ‘min_compress_block_size’.
+For [MergeTree](../../engines/table-engines/mergetree-family/mergetree.md) tables.
+In order to reduce latency when processing queries, a block is compressed when writing the next mark if its size is at least `min_compress_block_size`.
 By default, 65,536.

-The actual size of the block, if the uncompressed data is less than ‘max_compress_block_size’, is no less than this value and no less than the volume of data for one mark.
+The actual size of the block, if the uncompressed data is less than `max_compress_block_size`, is no less than this value and no less than the volume of data for one mark.

 Let’s look at an example.
-Assume that ‘index_granularity’ was set to 8192 during table creation.
+Assume that `index_granularity` was set to 8192 during table creation.

 We are writing a UInt32-type column (4 bytes per value).
 When writing 8192 rows, the total will be 32 KB of data.
 Since min_compress_block_size = 65,536, a compressed block will be formed for every two marks.